-LONDON, Oct.
-30, 2014 (GLOBE NEWSWIRE) -- Global Ship Lease, Inc. (NYSE:GSL), a containership charter owner, announced today its unaudited results for the three months and nine months ended September 30, 2014.
+LONDON, Nov.
+4, 2015 (GLOBE NEWSWIRE) -- Global Ship Lease, Inc. (NYSE:GSL) (the "Company"), a containership charter owner, announced today its unaudited results for the three months and nine months ended September 30, 2015.

 Third Quarter and Year To Date Highlights

-- Agreed to purchase the OOCL Tianjin, an 8,063 TEU containership, from Orient Overseas Container Lines Limited ("OOCL") for $55 million.
-Immediately upon delivery on October 28, 2014, the vessel commenced a fixed-rate timecharter back to OOCL for a period of 36 to 39 months at $34,500 per day, which is expected to generate annual EBITDA of approximately $9.4 million and increases contracted revenue by between $37.7 million and $40.9 million
+- Purchased OOCL Ningbo, a 2004-built 8,063 TEU containership for $53.6 million.
+Immediately upon delivery on September 17, 2015, the vessel commenced a fixed-rate time charter to Orient Overseas Container Line (UK) Limited, an affiliate of the seller, for a period of 36 to 39 months at $34,500 per day.
+The charter is expected to generate annual EBITDA of approximately $9.4 million and increases contracted revenue by between $37.7 million and $40.9 million

 Revenue and Utilization

-For the nine months ended September 30, 2014, revenue was $101.8 million, down $5.4 million on revenue of $107.2 million in the comparative period, mainly due to lower revenue on the four extended charters, a total of 64 days idle time on the two 4,113 TEU vessels pending re-deployment on new charters and lower hire on Julie Delmas for 155 days during the period of reduced capability due to a damaged crane.
+For the nine months ended September 30, 2015, revenue was $120.9 million, up $19.1 million on revenue of $101.8 million in the comparative period, mainly due to the contribution of the three additional vessels, 64 days idle time on the two 4,113 TEU vessels deployed in the short term charter market in the comparative period pending re-deployment on new charters and lower hire on Julie Delmas for 155 days during the comparative period for reduced capability due to a damaged crane.

 |Three months ended||Nine months ended|

 |Sept 30,||Sept 30,||Sept 30,||Sept 30,||Dec 31,||Dec 31,||Dec 31,||Dec 31,|

 There was one regulatory drydocking in the first quarter 2015; no further such drydockings are planned for 2015.
 Two vessels were drydocked in the nine months to September 30, 2014, both in the third quarter.